AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

   chart.title("$" + value);
 });

-// create an event listener for double-clicking a point chart.listen("pointDblClick", function(e){
+// create an event listener for double-clicking on a point chart.listen("pointDblClick", function(e){
-  // get the category the double-clicked point belongs to var name = e.point.getStat("categoryName");
+  // get the category the point belongs to var name = e.point.getStat("categoryName");
-  // get the value of the double-clicked point var value = e.point.getStat("value");
+  // get the value of the point
+  var value = e.point.getStat("value");
-  // change the chart title on double-clicking a point chart.title(name + ": $" + value);
+  // change the chart title on double-clicking on a point chart.title(name + ": $" + value);
 });
 ```